TODAY: Undergrad Panel, 6:30pm, Lindley 101. Come get answers to questions about courses, professors, specializations, & more!

 I’m a Ph.D.
 Candidate in Programming Languages working on high-performance, mathematical programming languages with predictable parallel performance.
 I’ve also been called the “CS Hipster” and an expert of the esoteric computing domain.
 I work closely with Dyalog, Ltd. and believe it’s possible to write code that is practically bug-free in the large.
 I’m an Orthodox Christian, a martial artist, and a great fan of ink pens, paper, and beautiful handwriting.

-The IU Computer Science Club (also known as CS Club) is a student-run organization affiliated with the Indiana University School of Informatics and Computing.
-We are dedicated to bringing together SoIC students and computer science enthusiasts for the fun, hands-on parts of CS: tutorials, research, advising, networking, hackathons, competitions, games, and other various events.
-All this is done in the spirit of inclusivity, bringing together upperclassmen and lowerclassmen, graduate and undergraduate students, as well as faculty.
-The club shall represent the Computer Science community at IU and promote an academic agenda that aligns with the needs and values of the students.
+The IU Computer Science Club is a student-run organization affiliated with the Indiana University School of Informatics and Computing.
+We are dedicated to bringing together SoIC students and computer science enthusiasts for the fun, hands-on parts of CS: tutorials, research, advising, networking, hackathons, competitions, games, and other events.
+All this is done in the spirit of inclusivity, bringing together students at all levels.
+The club represents the Computer Science community at IU and promotes an academic agenda that aligns with the needs and values of the students.